yehjxraymond/wqu_econometrics_group_proj/submission2/Submission.md

     T+15 0.001672 0.02063

 Using EGARCH(1,2) to forecast we get the next period daily return to be 0.001672.
+The one-period ahead forecast for the volatility (sigma) is 0.01880.
+Since we assume a normal distribution, the 99% VaR can be calculated using the 99% quantile (type in qnorm(0.99)) of the standard normal distribution.
+The one-month 99% VaR estimatefor the next period is hence qnorm(0.99)*0.01880 = 0.04373.
+Hence, with 99% probability the monthly return is above -4.4%.

 The chart of the forecast is as followed: